Paris on the Big Bus: Navigating Contraditions in the City of Light

 The Big Bus

-I pondered the differences between appearance and reality as I rode the Big Bus.
-It was a dim morning in the City of Lights.
-Mist hung in the air.
+I pondered the difference between appearance and reality as I rode the hop-on hop-off bus in the city named after Homer’s character.
+The mist hung in Paris.
 For a moment it turned to rain and wet my skin.
 From our perch on the top deck of the Big Bus there was just enough windshield to keep us dry if the bus kept rolling.
 Vicki was well wrapped.
 Her hood was on her head; her umbrella was in her hand.
 It was her first time in Paris and we hoped that the Big Bus would give us a fair introduction.
 We dialed the headsets to 2: English.
 The narrative was witty and informative and timed to the pace of the bus.

-I was weathered on the occasion of my last visit.
-I was alone, had just finished a Spanish Camino, and was brittle brown from the Spanish sun.
-Now we were together, soggy and jetlagged, but together and determined.
+Last time I was here, I was weathered and alone.
+I had just finished a Spanish Camino and was brittle brown from the Spanish sun.
+This time Vicki was with me.
+We we both soggy and jetlagged, but we were together and determined.

 The Cathédrale Notre-Dame de Paris was not as I remembered.
-Three years after the devastating fire that collapsed its oak trusses and nave, the cathedral remains engulfed in a spiderweb of scaffolding.
-Tourists stood outside the barricades, shooting selfies in the rain while the work of restoration continued behind them.
+Three years after the devastating fire that destroyed its oak trusses, the cathedral remained encased in a spiderweb of scaffolding.
+Despite the construction, it remains a must-see on any Paris sightseeing itinerary.
+Tourists stood outside the barricades, snapping selfies in the rain while the painstaking work of restoration continued behind them.

 The Cathédrale Notre-Dame de Paris was not as I remembered.